Treating Well Water

 State regulations encourage good well location by requiring a minimum separation distance of 100 horizontal feet between newly constructed wells and any source of contamination

-For septic tanks and sewer lines, 50 feet is the required setback.
+The required setback for septic tanks and sewer lines is 50 feet.
 Some counties have greater setback requirements.

 Contamination related to an inadequate well cap or missing grout seal would most likely result in the presence of coliform bacteria in your well water.

-This test can be arranged through a local certified laboratory and there are also home test kits available.
+This test can be arranged through a local certified laboratory, and home test kits are available.

 If your well tests positive for coliform bacteria, a sanitary well cap may help solve the problem, especially if your well contains small numbers of bacteria.